daniel140280/Daniel_Hall_23748364/README.md

-# DanielHall_23748364_FrustrationGame
-# Game application for 6G5Z0059 Software Design and Architecture
+# DanielHall_23748364_FrustrationGame for 6G5Z0059 Software Design and Architecture

 The purpose of this README is to cover the variations and features that have been implemented for the Frustration boardgame, as well as an explanation of the designs and clean architecture applied to create it.

 ## Variations attempted

 This table shows the features attempted.
 In order to demonstrate the features, the executeGame method will **run two simulations** at runtime.
-1. All Game Simulations - a nested loop will run all variations of the game using random dice.
+1. **All Game Simulations** - a nested loop will run all variations of the game using random dice.
-2. The Scenario Runner will use fixed dice to demonstrate each of the variations as per the assignment spec.
+2. **The Scenario Runner** will use fixed dice to demonstrate each of the variations as per the assignment spec.

 | Feature                                | Status  | Implementation Detail  | Brief reflection  |
 |----------------------------------------|---------|------------------------|-------------------|